veloren/book/src/download/toolchain.md

 # Installing tools

-In order to compile Veloren, you'll need to install a few things.
+This chapter describes which tools you need to install on your system to compile Veloren from source.

 ## Rust